suviryttari/geospatial-challenge-camp/source/sites/partners.rst

 Contact
 ========
 Do you want to have a talk with us?
-Send us an email to gcc-address@utu.fi
+Send us an email to geospatial-challenge@utu.fi